Heights of butterfly trees: Introduction

 The average-case behavior of BSTs constructed under random insertion of $n$ distinct elements reveals insights into the practical performance of BSTs, as randomness tends to produce efficient tree structures.
 Devroye's seminal result (see \Cref{thm:devroye}) establishes that for a BST built from $n$ random insertions, the height is $O(\log n)$.
-(Later work further establishes the variance is bounded \cite{devroye1995variance,drmota2002variance}.)
+Later work further establishes the variance is bounded \cite{devroye1995variance,drmota2002variance}.
 Hence, the average-case efficiency of BSTs aligns closely with the best-case $O(\log n)$ performance, differing only by a constant factor.
 Specifically, the height constant from the best-case balanced model is $1/\log 2 \approx 1.4427$, compared to the exact constant $c^* \approx 4.31107$ for the average-case model confirmed by Devroye.
-Devroye's result built on previous work of Pittel \cite{pittel1984growing}, who established $h_n/\log n$ converged almost surely to a positive constant, establishing bounds on this constant between 3.58 and 4.32.
-To recover the explicit constant $c^*$ required heavy machinery under the hood, using a correspondence between random BSTs and branching processes along with then the Hammersley-Kingman-Biggins theorem \cite{biggins1976first,hammersley1974postulates,kingman1975first} that provides a law of large numbers result for the minimum on a branching random walk (necessary to match the lower bound to $c^*$).
+Devroye's result built on previous work of Pittel \cite{pittel1984growing}, who established $h_n/\log n$ converges almost surely to a positive constant between 3.58 and 4.32.
+To recover the explicit constant $c^*$ requires heavy machinery under the hood, using a correspondence between random BSTs and branching processes along with the Hammersley-Kingman-Biggins theorem \cite{biggins1976first,hammersley1974postulates,kingman1975first} that provides a law of large numbers result for the minimum of a branching random walk (necessary to match the lower bound to $c^*$).